sanjaybhattoo/data-engineering-resources/README.md

 ## 📅 Updates

 This repository is actively maintained.
-New resources are added regularly.
+New resources will be added regularly.
 Watch/Star the repo to get notifications.

 ## 📝 License